- Current Students

 Please visit each individual team’s page for more information regarding spring tryouts, special appearances, and more.
 For additional information, or if you simply have questions, please contact Laura Matthies, Spirit Squad Advisor, at (308) 865-8523 or firstname.lastname@example.org.
 Also, visit each individual team’s page to access information and to register for our annual Cheer and Dance Kids Camp!Image courtesy of Baer Photography

-If you are interested in having Louie the Loper appear at your next event, please contact the Office of Student Life at (308) 865-8523 or by mailing us at:Office of Student Life
+If you are interested in having Louie the Loper at your event, contact the Office of Student Life at 308-865-8523.

-The Antelope is the second fastest mammal in the world and can run at speeds of more than 60 miles per hour – only the Cheetah is faster!
+The Antelope is the second fastest mammal in the world and can run at speeds of more than 60 miles per hour – only the Cheetah is faster.

-Baby Antelope are called Kids.
+Baby antelope are called kids.

-The University of Nebraska – Kearney Cheer & Dance Kids Camp is scheduled to take place on Friday, January 24, 2014 from 3:30 – 5:30 p.m. at the Ponderosa Room located on the second floor of the Nebraskan Student Union.
+The University of Nebraska – Kearney Cheer & Dance Kids Camp took place on Saturday, February 7, 2015 from 2:00-4:00 p.m. in the Arena of the Health and Sports Center.